zachwaugh/PSMTabBarControl/README.md

 This my fork of PSMTabBarControl.
 It was originally created by [http://www.positivespinmedia.com/dev/PSMTabBarControl.html](http://www.positivespinmedia.com/dev/PSMTabBarControl.html), then updated at [http://code.google.com/p/maccode/source/browse/#svn/trunk/Utilities/PSMTabBarControl](http://code.google.com/p/maccode/source/browse/#svn/trunk/Utilities/PSMTabBarControl).
 The initial commit of my fork is from r291 of the Google code repo.
 Project hasn't been updated on either site in a few years, but still works well.
-My fork is an attempt to modernize some of the code and interface for my own purposes, but I can't promise I'll keep maintaining it.
+My fork is an attempt to modernize some of the code and interface, but I can't promise I'll keep maintaining it.
+I'm also stripping out stuff I'm not planning on using, so I'm no longer supporting vertical orientation or multiple tab styles.

 ## Changes

 The inital commit is an unmodified import from the svn repo.
 Everything after are updates by me:

-- The original project included an Interface Builder palette which is no longer supported and has been removed.
+- The original project included an Interface Builder palette which is no longer supported and has been removed
+- Vertical orientation is no longer supported
+- Multiple tab styles no longer supported
+- Only supporting 10.6 and later

 ## License